davidmoten/sparse-hilbert-index/README.md

   .count();
 ```
 ## Concurrency
-A concurrency level of 8 appears optimal with a single S3 object, i.e up to 8 chunks at a time will be requested from a single S3 object.
-Of course you should test with your own data to find the best concurrency level.
+A concurrency level of 8 appears optimal with a single S3 object from outside AWS for me, i.e up to 8 chunks at a time will be requested from a single S3 object.
+Of course you should test with your own data and internet connection to find the best concurrency level.

 <img src="src/docs/chart.jpg"/>

 Below are some elapsed times in ms for searches on a 2.4GB CSV file in S3.
 A *chunk* is the data block pointed to by an index entry.
 For example, Brisbane data for the searched hour is spread across 26 chunks (which can be read concurrently).

+Query elapsed times (ms) from a 10Mbit connection outside of AWS:

 | concurrency | Sydney | SydneyAllDay | Brisbane  | Queensland | Tasmania |
 |------------:|-------:|-------------:|---------:|-----------:|---------:|